kalymos/PsNee/README.md

 ---------------------------------------
-This version is from the forum http://www.psxdev.net/forum/viewtopic.php?f=47&t=1262&start=40 And is developed by raman3
+This version is from the forum http://www.psxdev.net/forum/viewtopic.php?f=47&t=1262&start=40 And is developed by psxdev

 -------------------------------------------------